 int sqlite3_snapshot_open( sqlite3 *db, const char *zSchema, sqlite3_snapshot *pSnapshot );

-The sqlite3_snapshot_open(D,S,P) interface starts a read transaction for schema S of database connection D such that the read transaction refers to historical snapshot P, rather than the most recent change to the database.
+The sqlite3_snapshot_open(D,S,P) interface either starts a new read transaction or upgrades an existing one for schema S of database connection D such that the read transaction refers to historical snapshot P, rather than the most recent change to the database.
 The sqlite3_snapshot_open() interface returns SQLITE_OK on success or an appropriate error code if it fails.

 The sqlite3_snapshot_open() interface is only available when the SQLITE_ENABLE_SNAPSHOT compile-time option is used.

 See also lists of Objects, Constants, and Functions.

 *** DRAFT ***